Grizzly Peak (Summit County, Colorado)

 Grizzly Peak is a high mountain summit in the Front Range of the Rocky Mountains of North America.
 Also known as Grizzly Peak D, the 13433 ft thirteener is located in Arapaho National Forest, 3.4 km southeast by east (bearing 129°) of Loveland Pass, Colorado, United States, on the Continental Divide between Clear Creek and Summit counties.
 Its proximate parent peak is Torreys Peak.

 Location and geography

 Grizzly Peak sits along the Continental Divide on the Front Range of the Rocky Mountains.
 The summit is located near Interstate 70, east of the Eisenhower-Johnson Memorial Tunnel.
 The larger Grays Peak (14278 ft) and Torreys Peak (14275 ft) sit nearby, and the closest major town is Silver Plume, Colorado.
-It is also in close proximity to Mount Sniktau, which rises to 13235 ft at its peak.
+It is also near Mount Sniktau, which rises to 13235 ft at its peak.
 Other nearby points of interest include Loveland Ski Area, Breckenridge Ski Resort, Keystone Ski Resort and the Arapahoe Basin.